 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-The public service minor at UC San Diego encourages students to understand the history and practices of public service and to participate in the development of civic skills.
+The Public Service Minor at UC San Diego encourages students to understand the history and practices of public service and to participate in the development of civic skills.
 Those skills and practices are essential cornerstones of participation in a democratic society regardless of one’s chosen profession.

-The course work for the minor emphasizes the history and emergence of the non-profit sector as a national institution distinct from the private and public sectors.
-The practicum aspects of the minor coupled with the traditional academic work encourage students to see the connection between the deeds of charitable service and the historic worth of citizen participation in the common public franchise, regardless of professional interests or gain.
+The course work for the minor emphasizes the history and emergence of the nonprofit sector as a national institution distinct from the private and public sectors.
+The practicum aspects of the minor coupled with the traditional academic work encourage students to see the connection between the deeds of philanthropic service and the historic worth of citizen participation in the common public franchise, regardless of professional interests or gain.

 The following twenty-eight units comprise the public service minor:

-For more information regarding the requirements for the minor, see the Office of the Provost, or Academic Advising, Thurgood Marshall College, TMC Administration Building, or visit the website at http://publicsvcminor.ucsd.edu.
+For more information regarding the requirements for the minor, see the Office of the Provost, or Academic Advising, Thurgood Marshall College, TMC Administration Building, or visit the website at http://marshall.ucsd.edu/psm.